CS302spr23/hw-4-Cole-Harp/MarkdownDemo.md

 > If Local reality cannot exist.
 >
 >> Are measurements of spin random?
+Does that mean random can be real?

 > #### The Models!